RuiHuangNUS/MARS-FTCC/README.md

       2. [B: Distributed Learning of Adaptive References](#B-Distributed-Learning-of-Adaptive-References)
 4. [Contact Us](#Contact-Us) -->

-## 1 Why Cooperative Fault Tolerance?
+## 1 Why Fault-Tolerant Cooperative Control?

 During docking or separation, there may be potential issues that could lead to flight failure.
 In such cases, the combined units will...